Jenyus-Org/graphql-utils/docs/docs/recipes/field-maps.md

 ### Flat

 We can also resolve a flat field map, if we only want to use it to e.g. optimize SQL queries.
-The flat field map will be able to tell us which columns we need to select, which can be used in combination with a query builder like KnexJS or ORMs like MikroORM to make more efficient calls to our database.
+The flat field map will be able to tell us which columns we need to `SELECT`, which can be used in combination with a query builder like KnexJS or ORMs like MikroORM to make more efficient calls to our database.

 For this we simply pass `false` to the second argument of `resolveFieldMap()`: